calabash/calabash-android/documentation/ruby_api.md

 Notice that the string `<VOID>` is Calabash's way of returning from a Java method with return type `void`.

-For more complex selectors you use Arrays of Hashes.
+For more complex methods you use Arrays of Hashes.
 Here is a complex Ruby 1.9 example:

     TODO: Example?